-No participant other than one of the director, Marcel Han Liong Tjia under the ISOP 2017 has received 5% or more of the total number of shares available under the ISOP 2017.
+No participant under the ISOP 2017 other than one of the directors, Marcel Han Liong Tjia who has received 5% or more of the total number of shares available under the ISOP 2017.

 No options have been granted during the financial year.